Door and Window Installation Insurance

 A contractor who installs windows independently will pay less for insurance than a larger business.

-Factors that affect the cost of door and window installation insurance premiums include:
+What factors affect the cost of door and window installation insurance?

 How do I get door and window installation insurance?